rolandoislas/drc-sim/readme.md

 # Controls

-The controls are hardcoded right now,  but i hope to move them to a config file.
+The controls are hardcoded right now,  but I hope to move them to a config file.

 | Gamepad | Keyboard |
 | ------- | -------- |
 | Up Down Left Right | Arrow Keys |